Silluh/Silluh/README.md

 - 👋 Hi, I’m @Silluh
-- 🌱 I’m currently learning Node.Js and JavaScript
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on any project, to train my skills, and get better in new programming language's.
 - ✨ I'm currently powerbuilder developer for over 3 years.